uvatoc/uvatoc.github.io/src/content/post/piazza.md

-I don't have any problem with Piazza's original business plan, which was to be a service for students to use to help each other and have their own discussions.
-But, this didn't work - the only way to get enough students on the platform was for courses to adopt it officially, and for course staff to use it as a required platform for courses.
+I don't have any problem with Piazza's original business plan, which was to be a service for students to use to help each other and have their own discussions (assuming they would be transparent and honest about the data they are collecting and what they would do with it, and students would join knowing these risks).
+But, this didn't work &mdash; the only way to get enough students on the platform was for courses to adopt it officially (but based on instructors deciding to use it, not their universities, who would have needed to do a privacy and legal compliance audit on Piazza before doing this), and for course staff to use it as a required platform for courses.
 So, if students want to set up a Piazza forum for this course themselves as a totally optional way of discussing topics without any involvement of the course staff, I have no objection to that.

 ## What should students do if they are now uneasy about Piazza collecting dossiers on them?